MADINENIMADHANKUMAR/SmartBranch360-Network-Assurance/README.md

 ## Project Objective

-The objective of SmartBranch 360 is to design and implement a functional branch office network that provides:
+The objective of SmartBranch 360 is to design and implement a functional branch-office network that provides:

 - Employee network connectivity
 - Guest wireless access